(735 ILCS 5/2-1602)

 Revival of judgment.

-(a) A judgment may be revived by filing a petition to revive the judgment in the seventh year after its
+(a) Except as provided in subsection (a-5), a judgment may be revived by filing a petition to revive the judgment in the seventh year after its

 entry, or in the seventh year after its last revival, or in the twentieth year after its entry, or at any other

 time within 20 years after its entry if the judgment becomes dormant and by serving the petition and entering a court order for revival as provided in the following subsections.
 The provisions of this amendatory Act of the 96th General Assembly are declarative of existing law.

 (b) A petition to revive a judgment shall be filed in the original